 Post-inflammatory hyperpigmentation is generally caused by trauma to the skin such as burns, excessive picking, rubbing, or irritation to the skin caused by chemicals.
 This results in the overproduction of melanin, resulting in the discolouration of the skin.

-Acne marks are commoning mistaken for acne scarring due to the discolouration and redness they appear in.
+Acne marks are commonly mistaken for acne scarring due to the discolouration and redness they appear in.
 After an inflammatory acne outbreak, it is common to have a variety of marks and scars left behind.

 Although they are easily confused, acne marks and acne scars are different.